Useful Links & Referrals

 Advising & Planning

-Ask@cca.edu is the one-stop to get specific questions answered about billing, academic advising, financial aid, registration and academic records, room assignments, meal plans, federal immigration regulations for international students, and anything else related to your academics, student finances, and housing!
+The Student Services Ask Team is your one-stop to get your specific questions answered about billing, academic advising, financial aid, registration and academic records, room assignments, meal plans, federal immigration regulations for international students, and anything else related to your academics, student finances, and housing!

 Campus People and Places

 CCA's Portal features tools to help navigate campus and stay informed about changes.
 The People Directory includes names and contact information for staff, faculty, and many students.
-To find class, office, shop, studio, and event locations, refer to CCA's campus and building maps – fall 2022 updates reflect summer renovations.
+To find class, office, shop, studio, and event locations, refer to CCA's campus and building maps.
 Check out Campus Planning for unification updates about how the San Francisco campus is evolving and how CCA is honoring its legacy in Oakland.
 Since some Portal details are private to the CCA community, remember to log in using your CCA credentials for full access.

-CANVAS is a scholars program which provides talented, historically under-represented incoming students of color leadership development and mentorship.
-It is an immersive full-year program that affords participants an advanced opportunity to engage with the people, departments and resources that will help them navigate their collegiate experience effectively and emerge as campus leaders
+CANVAS is a leadership development and mentorship program for the talented and historically under-represented incoming students receiving the Visionary Practice Scholarship.
+It begins with an immersive full-year program that affords participants an advanced opportunity to engage with the people, departments, and resources that will help them navigate their collegiate experience effectively and emerge as campus leaders.

 The college is committed to improving our community through a supportive and collaborative approach.
 The mission of the CCA Cares program is to prevent, intervene, and manage challenging situations that arise for members of the community.
 We aim to identify underlying causes of such potential harm so that preventative action may benefit the students and the college community alike.

-The CCA Cares form is overseen by the Assistant Dean of Students for Conduct & Case Management (ADoSCCM).
-The Assistant Dean of Students for Conduct & Case Management along with other members of the Dean of Students team, Student Affairs Professionals, and other CCA Campus Partners (such as Academic Affairs Professionals and members of the Public Safety Department) collaboratively work together to address concerns reported via the form.
+The CCA Cares form is overseen by the Office of the Dean of Students team.
+The Dean of Students team along with Student Affairs professionals and other CCA campus partners (such as Academic Affairs professionals and members of the Public Safety department) collaboratively work together to address concerns reported via the form.

 - ARCH (1490 17th Street, San Francisco)